What Does Medical Variance Mean? Medical Variance of DOT Physicals

-It is important for U.S. trucking professionals to understand the medical variance of DOT physicals.
-After all, getting a Department of Transportation (DOT) physical is an important process for those who operate in commercial driving.
+It is essential for U.S. trucking professionals to understand the medical variance of DOT physicals.
+After all, getting a Department of Transportation (DOT) physical is essential for those who operate in commercial driving.
 If you’re a commercial truck driver, you know the importance of keeping up with all the regulations from the Federal Motor Carrier Safety Administration (FMCSA).
-But did you know that there are certain medical variances that can help keep you on the road if don't meet all of FMCSA's standards for your health?
+But did you know that specific medical variances can help keep you on the road if you don't meet all of FMCSA's standards for your health?

 That’s right!
 These medical variances could be that lifeline you need to stay in business.
-Written below is what you should know about getting an FMCSA and DOT medical variance.
+Below is what you should know about getting an FMCSA and DOT medical variance.
 If you have questions, do not hesitate to contact our third-party organization.
-Must visit the link.

 What Does Medical Variance Mean?

-Drivers with certain medical conditions can get a variance from the FMCSA that allows them to continue driving commercially.
+Drivers with certain medical conditions can get a variance from the FMCSA, allowing them to continue driving commercially.
 The driver must keep their variance up-to-date and have a copy of it on them whenever they're on duty.
 Additionally, the variance must be included in their driver qualification file alongside their medical certificate.
 Keeping your FMCSA variance current ensures you can continue to drive safely and legally.
 DOT disqualifying medical conditions.